-You dropped .cursorrules at repo root saying “use 4-space indent, never use any.”
-Composer still hands you 2-space code full of any.
-Ask “what rules do you see?” and it says none.
-Usually it’s a wrong location (legacy .cursorrules vs new .cursor/rules/*.mdc), non-UTF-8 encoding, client too old for the new format, or stale rules cache.
+You wrote use 4-space indent, never use any into a rule, and Cursor’s Agent still hands you 2-space code full of any.
+Ask it “what rules do you see?” and it says none.

 Common causes